HdkTkhs/Vmol/README.md

   be safely omitted for the sole purpose to perform the KS-DFT calculation.

 # Compile and link
-Provided that the prerequisites noted above are fulfilled, 'Vmol' can be compiled and link by invoking the script Compile.exe in Vmol_src/
+Provided that the prerequisites noted above are fulfilled, 'Vmol' can be compiled and linked by invoking the script Compile.exe in Vmol_src/ .